smartfog/fogflow/doc/en/source/https.rst

 FogFlow cloud node flow:

-1. As in architecture diagram, PEP Proxy will register itself first on Keyrock.
+1. As in architecture diagram, PEP Proxy will register itself on behalf FogFlow Designer first on Keyrock.
 Detail explanation are is given in below topics of this tutorial.

-2. User can access the application directly by using the access-token of PEP proxy.
+2. User can access Designer via PEP proxy proxy by using the access-token of PEP proxy in reaquest header.

 FogFlow edge node flow:

 1. On behalf of edge node, one application will be register on keyrock it will be using OAuth credentials.
 Detail explanation is given in below topics of this tutorial.